wbstack/docs/tech/decisions/0000-gce-vs-other-k8s-cluster.md

 #### KubeSpray

-[KubeSpray](https://github.com/kubernetes-sigs/kubespray) was super slow and annoying removing the cluster and recreating it which I was doing lots during development, this this seemed like a bad idea.
+[KubeSpray](https://github.com/kubernetes-sigs/kubespray) was super slow and annoying removing the cluster and recreating it which I was doing lots during development, this seemed like a bad idea.

 ### Google Kubernetes Engine

 Testing work was started on GKE as it was the easiest place to get a cluster up and running in a few minutes.
 It also allowed total cluster destruction and recreation in a few minutes.
-During development I also managed to make sure of a free credit offer.
+During development I also managed to make use of a free credit offer.

-GKE has the advantage of being able to make use of [pre-emtpible nodes](https://cloud.google.com/preemptible-vms/), which come and go as they please, but reduce costs.
+GKE has the advantage of being able to make use of [pre-emptible nodes](https://cloud.google.com/preemptible-vms/), which come and go as they please, but reduce costs.
 A service can be used to make using these nodes with Kubernetes rather painless ([read more](https://cloud.google.com/blog/products/containers-kubernetes/cutting-costs-with-google-kubernetes-engine-using-the-cluster-autoscaler-and-preemptible-vms)).

 One downside of staying with GKE is that the bandwidth egress is billed and could end up being a big cost much further down the line.